HL7/davinci-pas/input/pagecontent/usecases.md

 {: .modified-content}

 ### Workflow
-Within an EHR Client, the prior authorization request process **SHOULD** be capable of being invoked anywhere within the clinical and administrative workflow that is appropriate for that system.
-Generally, this will be part of any workflows where a provider has made the decision to pursue a specific course of treatment for which prior authorization might be required.
+§use-1:Within an EHR Client, the prior authorization request process **SHOULD** be capable of being invoked anywhere within the clinical and administrative workflow that is appropriate for that system.§ Generally, this will be part of any workflows where a provider has made the decision to pursue a specific course of treatment for which prior authorization might be required.
 For example, ordering a specific treatment, diagnostic testing, non-clinical service, referral and or device.
 As an alternative option, the [FHIR Orders Exchange Implementation Guide](http://hl7.org/fhir/us/dme-orders/2020Sep/) can be used to send information regarding the prior authorization to a performing provider.

 #### Scope of Work Flow
 In Scope